Updated: Jun 21

 The perfect quarantine activity - baking.
 Assuming you can get flour!
 It keeps the kids occupied plus you get good quarantine snacks!
 It also gave me a good excuse to practice some film making.
 I have so many photos of the twins baking in this spot I decided to switch to video mode and got some clips of them having fun mashing the bananas, breaking eggs and getting flour everywhere!
 It's so lovely to have some of these times recorded with their voices and the quirky faces they make actually moving.
 Family films are definitely something I'm getting more excited about (rather than daunted by) and I am looking forward to making more.

-My carrot cake recipe:
+My banana cake recipe:

 140g butter, softened, plus extra for the tin

 (Optional) dark chocolate chips - I think these are the perfect addition to the sweet banana cake, add a handful if you like, just add them into the final mix.

 Heat oven to 180C/160C fan/gas 4.
 Grease and line a 2lb loaf tin.
 (I doubled the quantity this time as we had 4 dodgy bananas!)

 Cream the butter and sugar until light and fluffy, then slowly add the beaten eggs with a little of the flour.
 Fold in the remaining flour, baking powder and mashed bananas.
 Pour into the tin and bake for about 30 mins until a skewer comes out clean.
 We did a double batch and I made some mini loaves too.

 I ended up baking mine for a lot longer, it just wasn't cooked every time I checked the middle so I put a tin foil "hat" over the top to prevent it from burning which seemed to work as it was in for an hour in the end!
 Maybe I put more than half the quantity in the main tin.